FBK-NILab/benchmark_bundle_segmentation/README.md

 # benchmark_bundle_segmentation
 Code for benchmarking automatic bundle segmentation methods.

+The code is tested on Python 3.9 and requires `numpy`, `scipy`, `pandas`, `nibabel`, `dipy`, `scikit-learn`, and `numba`.
+There are no strong requirements for specific versions for those packges.
+Reasonably updated versions as available through main distribution channels (conda, pip, neurodebian, etc.) are expected to work.

+Instructions:

 1. Download data from [`brainlife.io`](https://brainlife.io).
 The two datasets addressed so far are the [Benchmark Bundle Segmentation Dataset](https://doi.org/10.25663/brainlife.pub.29) and the [Benchmark Minor Bundle Segmentation Dataset](https://doi.org/10.25663/brainlife.pub.28).
 You can download even just a portion of the datasets, i.e. just a few subjects, as long as you download all files associated to each subject (TRK, peaks, WMC).
 In the end, you need a directory (or link to) `proj-605b72b0edebf063f4d274c4` for the first dataset and `proj-6058cd229feaae29c59d8aee` for the second one.
 2. Execute `experiment_voxels.py` or `experiment_streamlines.py` to run the two baselines methods.
-In the first lines of the `__main__` section, it is indicated on which of the two datasets the baselines are run.
-The required packages to be installed to run the experiments are listed in `requirements.txt`.
+In the first lines of the `__main__` section, it is indicated on which of the two datasets the baselines are run, through an import statement.
 3. Execute `summary_of_results.py` in order to obtain a short summary of the performance of the two methods on the two datasets with mean and standard deviation of the Dice Similarity Coefficient (DSC) on the predicted vs. expert-curated voxel masks of white matter bunldes.
 The summary output is in three formats: `.txt`, `.csv`, `.tex`.

 ## Download data from `brainlife.io`